jaypipes/articles/openstack/mulligan-architecture.md

 All Project Mulligan services and workers will be entirely stateless.
 All state will be persisted to either `etcd` or a RDBMS.

+### The account service

+In order to provide multi-tenancy from the start, Project Mulligan clearly needs a service that will provide account and identity management support.
+If OpenStack Keystone were a separate, stand-alone service that had a gRPC API interface, we'd use that.
+But since it's not, we'll have to write our own from scratch, potentially with an adapter that understands the useful part of the OpenStack Keystone REST API -- you know, users, projects and roles (assignments).
+The rest of the Keystone API, including the hand-rolled token API, would be cut out.
+Application credentials would stay but would just be a type of account instead of a separate thing that lived under the user resource.

+We'll use JSON Web Tokens (JWT) as the payload format for any authorization tokens that need to be passed between Project Mulligan service endpoints (or outside to external endpoints).

+### The metadata service

+All objects in the Project Mulligan system will be identified by a UUID.
+However, as we all know, remembering UUIDs and passing them around manually is a pain in the ass.
+So, we need a way of associating a unique name and URI-clean slug with an object in the system.
+The metadata service will provide a simple UUID -> name or slug lookup (and reverse lookup) service.
+Data stores for individual services, whether those data stores be SQL databases or not, will not store any name or slug information.
+Only UUID keys for objects that the service controls.
+The metadata service will act as a cache for this kind of name/slug identifying information.
+It will be backed by an `etcd` data store.

+The second purpose of the metadata service will be to store and retrieve two other kinds of information decorating objects in the system:

+* **tags**: these are simple strings that are settable on any object in the system and are not validated or protected in any way
+* **metadefs**: these are specific named attributes that may be defined by the system or an end user, protected against changes and given a validation schema

+If you're familiar with the OpenStack [Glance Metadefs](https://docs.openstack.org/glance/pike/user/glancemetadefcatalogapi.html) concept, that's pretty much what the second item is.

+### The inventory management service

+How resources are tracked, claimed and consumed in a software system is a critical concept to get *right*, and get right from the start.
+If there's one thing I've learned working on the scheduler and placement services in OpenStack, it's that the consistency and accuracy of the data that goes into an inventory management system dictates the quality of all systems built on top of that data, including capacity management, billing, reservations, scheduling/placement and quota management.

+You need to accurately and efficiently represent both the **structure** of the resources and providers of resources within the system as well as the **process** by which those resources are consumed by users of the system.

+You cannot build a quality resource management system on top of a free-for-all land-grab where each vendor essentially redefines its notion of what a resource is.
+It was tried in OpenStack Nova.
+It failed and is still causing headaches today.
+Vendors have shifted their focus from the scorched Earth they've left behind in OpenStack for the new fertile hype-hunting grounds of Kubernetes, with Intel and NVIDIA pushing for [more](https://docs.google.com/document/d/1EZQJdV9OObt8rA2epZDDLDVtoIAUQrqEZHy4oku0MFk/edit?ts=5b2aa70b#) and [more](https://github.com/NVIDIA/k8s-device-plugin) extensibility in how they track
+[resource](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#extended-resources) inventory and consumption.
+With that extensibility comes a complete lack of interoperability and, unless the Kubernetes community is very careful, a quagmire of unmaintainable code.

+Project Mulligan's resource management service will be responsible for storing inventory information for resource providers in the system.
+The structure and relationship of providers to each other will also be the purview of the resource management service.
+In other words, the resource management service will understand groups of providers, trees of providers, relative distances between providers, etc.

+The process by which consumers of resources request those resources is called a **resource claim**.
+I've come to realize over the last four years or so that the system that handles the consumption and claiming of resources must be able to understand the temporal aspects of the resource request as well as the quantitative aspects of the request.
+What this means is that I believe the system that doles out resources to consumers of those resources needs to implement a resource reservation system itself.
+After all, a resource reservation system is simply a resource allocation system with an extra temporal dimension.
+Storing this temporal data along with inventory and usage information makes the most natural sense from a systems design perspective.

+So, good news for the [OpenStack Blazar](https://docs.openstack.org/blazar/latest/) project, your functionality is going to be subsumed by the Project Mulligan resource management service.

+### The control service and executors

+The control service will be nothing more than a place to send command requests.
+These command requests will be validated by the control service and then packaged up into tasks that get pushed onto a simple queue managed by NATS.

+The executors will pull a task off the task queue and execute it, sending the results of the task back on to a separate results queue.
+The results queue will be processed by an executor whose job will be to simply save the results state to some data store.

 ## Redoing the API